-Serbia: Gov does not have money for a gas connection with Bulgaria7.
-January 2015. / News Serbia Energy
+Serbia: Gov does not have money for a gas connection with Bulgaria, News Serbia Energy

 For the “Trans Adriatic Pipeline”, to which Serbia should be connected instead of “South Stream” through the route Nis-Dimitrovgrad, nothing has been done so far.
 European Bank for Reconstruction and Development (EBRD) tries to help Serbia and Bulgaria to get new routes of gas supplies after Russia withdrew from the construction of the gas pipeline “South Stream”.